cloudandthings/terraform-aws-github-runners/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

+- [ ] Updated README.md (or documentation auto-generated via terraform-docs)
+- [ ] Updated relevant or added new example configurations
+- [ ] Added/updated comments in code where necessary
 - [ ] My code follows the style guidelines of this project
-- [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] My changes generate no new warnings
-- [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] New and existing tests pass locally with my changes
-- [ ] Any dependent changes have been merged and published
-- [ ] I have updated the documentation accordingly
 - [ ] My commit messages follow the [Conventional Commits](https://www.conventionalcommits.org/) specification

 ## Additional Notes